jsdf/jamesfriend.com.au/posts/how-to-make-a-programming-language-in-reason.md

         └── number: 3
 ```

 In addition to function calls, the other types of expressions in Lisp (like `if`, `define`, `begin`, etc) can also be represented as a list.
 Every Lisp program can be thought of as a bunch of nested expressions, which can be represented in our implementation as a bunch of nested lists.
+This tree of nested lists is called an Abstract Syntax Tree (AST).

-The way a Lisp interpreter works is that the program text is input, converted into this 'tree of lists' form, and then 'evaluated', which basically means to start at the root of the tree and work your way inward, deciding what to do with each thing you come across.
+The way a Lisp interpreter works is that the program text is input, converted into AST form, and then 'evaluated', which basically means to start at the root of the tree and work your way inward, deciding what to do with each thing you come across.
 If the thing is a function, you want to evaluate all the expressions given as the function's arguments, and then call the named function with those arguments.
 If it's something special like `if` or `define`, then you'll need some logic to do the appropriate thing.
 For example, for `if`, you only want to evaluate the appropriate branch of the two 'if' or 'else' branches, based on the result of the condition.

 The result of all this evaluating is a final result value, which we print to the screen.
 And that's all there is to Lisp.
 It's a pretty simple language, which makes it ideal as a first programming language to have a go at implementing.

+## Representing Lisp values in Reason

-Representing the possible values of a program is a great use for a Reason 'variant' type:
+Representing the possible values of a Lisp program is a great use for a Reason 'variant' type:

 ```reason
 type value =